ArkamFahry/KnowledgeBase/pages/PocketBase.md

 				- This makes it easy to get an aggregate view of the data without weird client-side hacks.
 		- Authentication
 			- There is built in email and password auth and Single Sign-On auth with token management.
+			- There are also built-in verification email for signup flow.
+			- Password Forgot flow is also built-in with email verification.
 			- The auth user model can be customized to have extra fields like user roles and other information which is not common in [[BaaS]] providers.
 		- Authorization
 			- PocketBase has built in Authorization powered by a auth rules which are written for API endpoints these auth rules are push down based this means they are compiled into SQL when a request happens making the auth rules performant and giving access to the data in a granular fashion.